 Lipton was inspired by the religious paintings of the Flemish School.

 Created her own style while traveling through Europe with her own by building up thousands of fine cross-hatching lines.

 During college, she wanted to create work that no one had every seen, she would sit in the library and copy old masters work to.

-Since Laurie works so much, he requires herself to to go the gym 3 times a week just to stretch and work out her back and neck.
+Since Laurie works so much, she requires herself to to go the gym 3 times a week just to stretch and work out her

 Charcoal and Pencil on paper, 87 x 109 cm,